tanishsood/tanishsood.github.io/README.md

 ## **Purpose**
 ---
- The practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub pages and Jekyll.
+ The practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub pages, and Jekyll.
 And relate these practical steps to the general principles of current Technical Writing, as explained in Andrew Etter's book Modern Technical Writing.

 ## **Prerequisites**
 ---
-The only prerequisite is a resume fromatted in markdown.
-To create a resume in markdown format you need to have the knowledge of markdown language and for reference, I have added a link to great markdown tutorial under "More Resources" section.
+The only prerequisite is a resume formatted in markdown.
+To create a resume in markdown format you need to have knowledge of markdown language and for reference, I have added a link to a great markdown tutorial under the "More Resources" section.

 ## **Instructions**
 ---
 ### **Use Lightweight Markup Language**
-According to Andrew Etter, one of the tenets of modern technical writing is that everyone is a contributer.
+According to Andrew Etter, one of the tenets of modern technical writing is that everyone is a contributor.
 And one of the main disadvantages of storing content directly in XML-based languages is that it limits people's ability to contribute.
-This is where lightweight markup languges excel.
+This is where lightweight markup languages excel.

 Markdown is the most widely used lightweight markup language and has the cleanest syntax.
 The most popular is GitHub Flavoured Markdown.
-He also suggests that some of the best text editors are MarkdownPad, iA Writer and ReText.
+He also suggests that some of the best text editors are MarkdownPad, iA Writer, and ReText.
 ### **Using Distributed Version Control to upload documents**
 According to Andrew Etter, version control systems are designed for software development, each and every one of them is overkill for the typical documentation workflow.
 The benefits of using distributed version control sysytems are:
 * These have better performance.
 * These allow for offline work.
 * These are way superior for concurrent work on the same file.

-In terms of documentation, Andrew Etter suggests to store the documentation in the same repository as its corresponding product source code.
-The Readme.md should always be placed in root of the repository.
+In terms of documentation, Andrew Etter suggests storing the documentation in the same repository as its corresponding product source code.
+The Readme.md should always be placed in the root of the repository.

 The Readme.md should include a quick summary of documented product, and  instructions on building documentation locally and on how to contribute.